OnurGumus/onurgumus.github.io/_posts/2020-12-05-How-to-diagnose-dotnet-in-containers.md

  ```

-Then find the relevant container from the list and login into it with
+Then find the relevant container from the list and login into it with:

 ```bash